Applying for British Citizenship & Naturalisation

 - holding a degree that was taught in English and is equivalent to a UK bachelor’s degree or above.

-The British Government see becoming a British Citizen as an important commitment and require applicants to accept the responsibilities which go with citizenship and to respect the laws, values and traditions of the UK.
-The way that they require applicants to demonstrate this, is by successfully passing the Life in the UK Test.
+The British Government see becoming a British Citizen as an important commitment and requires applicants to accept the responsibilities which go with citizenship and to respect the laws, values and traditions of the UK.
+The way that they require applicants to demonstrate this is by successfully passing the Life in the UK Test.

 Once you feel confident that you have sufficient knowledge of Life in the UK, you may apply to take a test at a Life in the UK Test Centre.